TERMS AND CONDITIONS

 - 2.6 Any samples, drawings, descriptive matter or advertising issued by the Seller and any descriptions of the Goods are for the sole purpose of giving an approximate idea of the Goods.
 They shall not form part of the Contract or have any contractual force.

 - 3.1 All payments due by the Buyer will be paid at latest on the date specified on the relevant invoice or Proforma Invoice/Sales Order.
 The Seller reserves the right to require a proportion of the sale price prior to the Buyer taking Delivery of the Goods.
 In such circumstances, the relevant proportion will be set out in the Proforma Invoice/Sales Order and the outstanding balance will be set out in the invoice associated with the Goods on the Buyer taking Delivery.
 In the event that Delivery of Goods is split into two or more deliveries, invoices shall be issued in respect of each Delivery, unless otherwise agreed in the Proforma Invoice/Sales Order.

-- 3.2 The Seller may charge the Buyer interest on each unpaid invoice at a rate of 5% above the base rate of the Bank of England from time to time on the overdue account.
+- 3.2 The Seller may charge the Buyer interest on each unpaid invoice at a rate of 8% above the base rate of the Bank of England from time to time on the overdue account.
+The Buyer must repay all relevant Legal and Debt recovery costs arising from unpaid invoices.
 Time of payment shall be of the essence of the Contract.

 - 3.3 All payments shall be made without deductions or set-offs for counterclaims, unless the Buyer’s claim is undisputed or has otherwise been resolved finally through court action, arbitration or by mutual agreement between the Buyer and the Seller.